Hannah Benka-Coker: Freetown Secondary School for Girls

-Marriage and family
+Girl Guides

-She married a lawyer from the Gambia and became Hannah Benka-Coker.
+Benka-Coker was a member of the Girl Guide movement for over twenty years.
+Roles included commissioner for Sierra Leone Girl Guides and the first Africa Colony commissioner.

-Death
+Other

-She died in June 1952, aged 49.
+Benka-Coker was president of both the Sierra Leone Women's Movement and the Annie Walsh Old Girls Association.

 Legacy

 Her contributions to the education of girls and women were lauded in Sierra Leone and internationally.

 Benka-Coker has since had a statue erected in her honour.